philipperemy/n-beats/README.md

 ### Run on the GPU

-To force the utilization of the GPU (Tensorflow), run: `pip uninstall -y tensorflow && pip install tensorflow-gpu`.
+To force the utilization of the GPU (with the Keras backend), run: `pip uninstall -y tensorflow && pip install tensorflow-gpu`.

 ## Example